 - Mark the account as not yours or a result of identity theft

 - Ask the creditor a question

-These SMART actions are sent directly to the creditors or credit bureaus electronically and their response is sent back the same.
-The benefit: you don't have to worry about having the right address or account number.
+These are sent directly to the creditors or credit bureaus electronically and their response is sent back the same way.
+The benefit: You don't have to worry about having the right address or account number.

-The future score simulator lets you gauge how your credit score would improve if you took specific SMART actions against your credit, e.g. having a debt removed via goodwill letter.
+Additionally, the ScoreMaster future score simulator lets you gauge how your credit score would improve if you took specific actions against your credit, such as having a debt removed via goodwill letter.

-While SmartCredit.com presents an interesting and easy-to-understand way to look at your credit report and the $19.95 price is comparable to what you'd pay for a credit report and score from a bureau.
-While SMART actions can be completed with templates you find on the internet or letters you create on your own, the SMART button submits directly to your creditor on your behalf.
+SmartCredit presents an interesting and easy-to-understand way to look at your credit report.
+The $13.95 price is comparable to what you'd pay for a credit report and score from a bureau, but SmartCredit grants you access to much more information than a standard credit report.
+While you can complete correspondence with your creditors with templates you find on the internet or letters you create on your own, having the option to submit quickly and directly through the app is a nice feature.

 Disclosure: The company provided free access to this service for review purposes.
 For more information, please see our Ethics Policy.